hepix-virtualisation/vmcaster/README.md

 Quick Start
 ===========

 Please note this application has online help.

      $ vmcaster --help

 This will always have an up to date list of command line options and state if they take parameters.

+vmcaster uses the standard python logging library for detailed documentation on configuring the python logging library it is better to use other online resources.
+The python logging library is highly configurable.
+To make things simpler the vmcaster command line has "--verbose" and "--quiet" command line options which respectively makes the logging more or less detailed.

+vmcaster requires a configuration file, this file should exist in either "/etc/vmcaster/vmcaster.cfg" or "~/.vmcaster.cfg".
+An example template is by default installed as "/etc/vmcaster/vmcaster.cfg.template".
+To get started:

+    $ cp /etc/vmcaster/vmcaster.cfg.template ~/.vmcaster.cfg

+When it comes to uploading images and imagelists you will need to add to this file for your own site specific settings.

 Background
 ----------